mktspacenetwork/tardezinha-site/replit.md

     *   Children (0-12): R$ 51,89 daily pass (half price) + R$ 64,19 transport.
     *   Children (≤5): Can sit on lap for FREE transport.
 *   **Admin Dashboard:** Password-protected (`space2025`) with real-time statistics, attendance management (CRUD), bus boarding lists with check-in/check-out, and employee database management.
-*   **Database Interaction:** Companion operations use a PostgreSQL RPC function `upsert_companions` for atomic transactions, bypassing PostgREST schema caching for reliability and performance.
-This function deletes existing companions and inserts new ones within a single transaction.
+*   **Database Interaction:** Companion operations use a PostgreSQL RPC function `upsert_companions(companions_json, conf_id)` for atomic transactions, bypassing PostgREST schema caching for reliability and performance. **CRITICAL**: Parameters must be in ALPHABETICAL ORDER for PostgREST compatibility - this is how PostgREST searches for functions when using named parameters.
+Function is created with `SECURITY DEFINER` to ensure proper execution permissions.

 **Tech Stack:**
 *   **Frontend:** React 19.2.0, Vite 6.2.0, TypeScript 5.8.2.